Doctor of Physical Therapy Program

 Patient/Client Management Course Series

 Students are immersed in the multiple patient populations and practice settings unique to physical therapist practice throughout the curriculum in this course series.
-This includes specific courses related to body systems (musculoskeletal, neuromusclar, cardiovascular and pulmonary), lifespan (pediatrics course and geriatric threading through multiple courses), and special topics (examples include wounds, burns, prosthetics/amputation, pelvic floor).
+This includes specific courses related to body systems (musculoskeletal, neuromuscular, cardiovascular, and pulmonary), life span (pediatrics course and geriatric threading through multiple courses), and special topics (including wounds, burns, prosthetics/amputation, and pelvic health).
 A unique Complexity in Care course uses simulation-based learning experiences to address management of complex situations and conditions in a variety of practice settings.
 Learning is focused on developing proficiency in observation, psychomotor, and clinical reasoning used in practice.
-Integration of current research into decision-making, along with understanding of a patient's unique biopsychosocial lived experience, results in evidence-informed practice.
-Each trimester's Patient/Client Management courses build upon each other while learning in one course is reinforced in other courses.
+Integration of current research into decision-making, along with understanding a patient’s unique biopsychosocial lived experience, results in evidence-informed practice.
+Each trimester’s Patient/Client Management courses build upon each other, while learning in one course is reinforced in other courses.

 Volunteer Opportunities

 Not all learning happens in the classroom.
-Our students are active on campus, in the community, and abroad.
-From on-campus clubs, including the International Healthcare Club, to involvement with Global PT Day of Service, to professional activities of the California Physical Therapy Association and American Physical Therapy Association, SMU DPT students are engaged both locally and globally.
+Our students are active on campus and in the community.
+From on-campus clubs to involvement with the Global PT Day of Service, to professional activities of the California Physical Therapy Association, California Student Special Interest Group, and the American Physical Therapy Association's PT Moves Me campaign, SMU’s DPT students are engaged both locally and nationally.

-At SMU, we believe in diversity, equity, and inclusion.
-Having a student body that resembles our diverse local community that can work with patients from diverse backgrounds is important to us.
-Our DPT program exceeds national averages (both overall and for private institutions) in minority student enrollment and contributes to the growth in diversity of physical therapists in the U.S.
+At SMU and in the Department of Physical Therapy, we believe in diversity, equity, and inclusion.
+Having a student body that resembles our diverse local community and can work with patients from diverse backgrounds is important to us.
+Our DPT program exceeds national averages (both overall and for private institutions) in student of color enrollment and contributes to the growth in diversity of physical therapists in the U.S.

 Black/African American